-Family Futures celebrates 20 years of helping families healPosted in: News Uncategorized
+Family Futures celebrates 20 years of helping families healPosted in: Blog News

-Alan Burnell, Registered Manager (retired in 2019) and co-founder of Family Futures, shares his reflections here on how the work of Family Futures has developed over the past 20 years
+Alan Burnell, Registered Manager, and co-founder of Family Futures, shares his reflections here on how the work of Family Futures has developed over the past 20 years

 Though we’re celebrating 20 years since the birth of Family Futures the idea was actually conceived 30 years ago.
 At that time, in the 1980s, adoptive parents who had adopted older children, sibling groups or children with complex needs were receiving no post adoption support of any significance or to any effect.

 In that sense our service was conceived from anger and despair with the intention of providing hope and change.

 As practitioners working in the early days of post adoption support, we were challenged to find clinical interventions and theoretical models that would help us and adoptive parents make sense of the struggles they were having with their (what we would now understand as) traumatised children.